nawabahmadreshi/documentation/pages/third-party-integrations/amplitude.md

 1. On the Branch Dashboard (dashboard.branch.io), navigate to the [Integrations page](https://dashboard.branch.io/integrations).
 1. Locate Amplitude and choose **Enable**.
   * If you have not yet entered billing information, please do so now.
-1. Enter your Amplitude API Key and hit **Save**
+1. Enter your Amplitude Project Key in the relevant app under "[iOS/Android] API key" and hit **Save**.
+If you use the same key for iOS and Android, it's fine to enter the same key twice.

 {% image src="/img/pages/third-party-integrations/amplitude/amplitude-marketplace.png" half center alt='Example Ad' %}

 {% caution title="Please test your integration!" %}
 Branch is not responsible for inaccurate API keys.
+Please test your integration by following the [testing instructions in our Support section](/third-party-integrations/amplitude/support/#testing-your-amplitude-integration).
 {% endcaution %}